shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   If your dream self becomes further than your Tether Range from your dream target
 -   When your dream self is near your dream target for longer than your Spell Duration
 -   Your dream self falls to 0 hp
+-   You spend 1 AP to end the current dream

 When your current dream ends, your dream self disappears and you are no longer dreaming.